Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

-The Markov property of Brownian motion implies that $\SLE_\kappa$ has a \emph{conformal Markov property}~\cite[Thm 2.1(ii)]{rohde}: given $\eta|_{[0,t]}$, the conditional law of the image of $\eta|_{[t,\infty)}$ under the map $g_t-U_t$ is the same as the law of the whole curve $\eta$.
-The scale invariance of Brownian motion implies that $\SLE$ is conformally invariant up to time reparametrization, so that by applying a conformal map chordal $\SLE$ can be defined (up to time reparametrization) between any two distinct boundary points in any simply connected proper domain.
+The Markov property of Brownian motion implies that $\SLE_\kappa$ has a \emph{conformal Markov property}~\cite[Thm 2.1(ii)]{rohde}: given $\eta|_{[0,t]}$, the conditional law of the image of $\eta|_{[t,\infty)}$ under the map $g_t-U_t$ is the same as the law of the whole curve~$\eta$.
+The scale invariance of Brownian motion, and the fact that the only conformal automorphisms of $\h$ that fix 0 and~$\infty$ are scalings, imply that $\SLE$ is conformally invariant up to time reparametrization, so that by applying a conformal map chordal $\SLE$ can be defined (up to time reparametrization) between any two distinct boundary points in any simply connected proper domain.

 This definition can be generalized~\cite[\S8.3]{lsw} to the $\SLE_\kappa(\rho_1;\rho_2)$ processes where $\kappa > 0$ and $\rho_1, \rho_2 > -2$, a variant where one additionally keeps track of marked points known as \emph{force points}.
 The $\SLE_\kappa(\rho_1;\rho_2)$ process (with force points at $0^-$ and $0^+$) is defined from 0 to $\infty$ in $\h$ using~\eqref{eq:loewner}, where this time $U_t$ satisfies the SDE